hollycowart/CSS-intro-with-GitHub/assignment/README.md

 1. [Created a GitHub account and signed in.](../github_basics)
 2. [Forked and cloned a repo.](../../../)
 3. [Created a new branch named *assignment* and switched to that branch.](../git_branches)

-I like this section.
-Nice moment to breathe.

 ##Save As: Two new files